 Most kidneys and livers used in transplantation come from deceased donors, but this approach doesn’t provide enough organs for all the people who need them.
-All told, 118,000 people in the United States are on a waiting list for an organ, and many of them will wait years for a life-saving organ transplant.
+More than 113,000 people in the United States are waiting for an organ.
+Many of them will wait years for a life-saving organ transplant.
 That’s why it’s essential to increase the number of liver and kidney donations from people who are alive.

 You can save a life and gain a wonderful sense of satisfaction by becoming a living organ donor.

-“Our philosophy is that people should be as healthy after donating a kidney as before,” says Sanjay Kulkarni, MD, medical director of Yale Medicine and Yale New Haven Hospital Center for Living Organ Donors, and associate professor of transplant surgery and nephrology at Yale School of Medicine.
+“Our philosophy is that people should be as healthy after donating a kidney as before,” says Sanjay Kulkarni, MD, medical director of Yale Medicine and Yale New Haven Hospital Center for Living Organ Donors at Yale New Haven Health.
 The center builds support communities for donors and is a pioneer in providing free, lifelong local medical monitoring for any issues that may arise related to their organ donation.